DrBranestawm/BCAR/README.md

 Special Thanks
 ----------------

-Angela for privoviding the main script
+ - Angela for privoviding the main script
-[@agicitag](https://github.com/agicitag) (Julia) for help and permission to use their ear wiggle script
+ - [@agicitag](https://github.com/agicitag) (Julia) for help and permission to use their ear wiggle script
-[@crimsontropy](https://github.com/crimsontropy) (Haruhi) for clean up the if-else for actions
+ - [@crimsontropy](https://github.com/crimsontropy) (Haruhi) for clean up the if-else for actions
+ - Utsimi for help with an issue with the activityDictionary